bobwol/saas_starter-rails4/README.md

 ## Installation

  1. Extract, checkout or clone SaaS Starter into a new folder
- 2. Open the new folder `$cd sass_starter-rails4`
+ 2. Open the new folder `$ cd sass_starter-rails4`
  3. Update and install the necessary gems: `$ bundle update` and `$ bundle install`
+ 4. Rename `config/application-example.yml` to `application.yml` and edit configurations
- 4. Migrate the databases: `$ rake db:migrate`
+ 5. Migrate the databases: `$ rake db:migrate`
- 5. Start the server: `$ rails server`
+ 6. Start the server: `$ rails server`
- 6. Point your browser to http://localhost:3000/
+ 7. Point your browser to http://localhost:3000/
- 7. Enjoy!
+ 8. Enjoy!

 ## Contributing